IsabelaGhislandi/focus-timer/README.md

 # focus-timer
-study about factory functions, destructuring assignments and ES6
+Study about factory functions, destructuring assignments and ES6